Army maintenance goes digital at Humphreys

 CAMP HUMPHREYS, Republic of Korea - Sgt.
-Jaylen Webster, a barracks manager and supply Noncommissioned Officer assigned to Headquarters and Headquarters Company, U.S. Army Garrison Humphreys, displays a digital poster advertising the Army Maintenance Application (ArMA), at Camp Humphreys, Jan.
-21. ArMA is revamping the ways in which Soldiers and families living in barracks and Army managed housing can reach out to the Department of Public Works directly through digital means, providing a direct link for maintenance requests and work orders.
+Jaylen Webster, a barracks manager and supply Noncommissioned Officer assigned to Headquarters and Headquarters Company, U.S. Army Garrison Humphreys, demonstrates how to sign up digitally for the newly implemented Army Maintenance Application (ArMA), at Camp Humphreys, Jan.
+21. ArMA is a force-wide measure designed to streamline and standardize maintenance requests over digital means, giving Soldiers and families in Army managed housing a direct line to the Department of Public Works to submit work orders and maintenance requests.
 (U.S. Army photo by Spc.
 Matthew Marcellus)

 |Date Taken: